HL7/VhDir/pages/_includes/guidance.md

 Validated Healthcare Directory servers are not required to resolve full URLs that are external to their environment.

 ### Guidance on limiting the number of search results
 In order to manage the number of search results returned, the server may choose to return the results in a manner consistent with FHIR Bulk Data Access Standards.
 For a simple RESTful search, the page links are contained in the returned bundle as links.
-See the [FHIR Paging] (https://www.hl7.org/fhir/http.html#paging) and [Bulk Data Aceess] (http://www.healthintersections.com.au/?p=2689) for more information.
+See the [FHIR Paging](https://www.hl7.org/fhir/http.html#paging) and [Bulk Data Access](http://www.healthintersections.com.au/?p=2689) for more information.

 ------------------------------------------------------------------------